Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Introduction

 \section{Introduction}

-Gas sensing application of interband cascade lasers (ICLs) as a mid-infrared source has demanded continuous improvement of their design~\cite{Meyer2020} since the first experimental realization by Yang in 1997~\cite{Lin1997}.
-The ICLs realized to this date consume less input power than quantum well (QW) and quantum cascade lasers, operating above room temperature.
-ICLs are therefore ideal for portable devices for environmental monitoring~\cite{Wysocki2007}, industrial process control~\cite{Edlinger2015}, clinical breath analysis~\cite{Henderson2018}, and telecommunications~\cite{Delga2019}.
+Gas sensing applications require portable, room-temperature light sources in the mid-infrared spectral range.
+Thanks to the continuous improvement of their design~\cite{Meyer2020} since the first experimental realization by Yang in 1997~\cite{Lin1997}, interband cascade lasers (ICLs) realized to date consume less input power than diode lasers and quantum cascade lasers, operating above room temperature.
+ICLs are therefore attractive for environmental monitoring~\cite{Wysocki2007}, industrial process control~\cite{Edlinger2015}, clinical breath analysis~\cite{Henderson2018}, and telecommunications~\cite{Delga2019}.

-Theoretical analysis has played a central role in the design of ICL active regions.
-In the dawn of the development, Meyer et al. proposed the \quotes{W-shaped} quantum wells (W-QWs) for radiative recombination in mid-infrared interband lasers, demonstrating with an 8-band \kp calculation that the type-II QWs improve the electrical confinement and suppress Auger recombination compared to type-I band alignments~\cite{Meyer1995}.
-The recombination QWs have been subsequently optimized at various emission wavelengths to enhance their oscillator strength \cite{Ryczko2013,Janiak2013,Motyka2015,Motyka2016_GaAsSb,Dyksik2017,Petrovic2025_VQW} and to reduce parasitic intra-valence absorptions \cite{Hedwig2022,Nauschuetz2023,Petrovic2025_VQW}.
+Theoretical analysis has played a central role in the design of ICL cascade stages.
+In the dawn of the development, Meyer et al.\ proposed the \quotes{W-shaped} quantum wells (W-QWs) for radiative recombination in mid-infrared interband lasers, demonstrating with an 8-band \kp calculation that the type-II QWs improve the electrical confinement and suppress Auger recombination compared to type-I band alignments~\cite{Meyer1995}.
+The recombination QWs have been subsequently optimized at various emission wavelengths to enhance their oscillator strength \cite{Ryczko2013,Janiak2013,Motyka2015,Motyka2016_GaAsSb,Dyksik2017,Petrovic2025_VQW} and to reduce parasitic valence intersubband absorptions \cite{Hedwig2022,Nauschuetz2023_VBabsorption,Petrovic2025_VQW}.
 A correlation has been observed between calculated parasitic absorption and measured threshold current densities.
 Recombination QWs may further be optimized in terms of Auger suppression; for InAs-based type-II superlattices, Grein et al.~\cite{Grein1995,Grein2002_article} proposed to engineer the miniband dispersion by strain.